• Skip to main content

 Then take a whisk, and quickly whisk it for about 1-3 minutes, or until it becomes thicker and emulsified.
 The picture below shows how it should look after you whisk it.

-Balsamic Vinaigrette Recipe whisked in a measuring cup
+whisk in a measuring cup

 Is Balsamic Vinegar Dressing Healthy?